andrew/ultimate-awesome/README.md

 - [ZNS-awesome-paper](https://github.com/sg20180546/ZNS-awesome-paper) - Paper related to Zone NameSpace (SSD,HDD).
 - [Awesome-Historic_al-Maps](https://github.com/stark1tty/Awesome-Historic_al-Maps) - Historic(al) Maps: Meta guidance, tools, repositories, databases, search engines, and online resources for the exploration of Historic and Historical Maps.
 - [Video-Anomaly-Detection](https://github.com/vt-le/Video-Anomaly-Detection) - Awesome Video Anomaly Detection.
+- [Awesome-LRMs-Safety](https://github.com/WangCheng0116/Awesome-LRMs-Safety) - Official repository for "Safety in Large Reasoning Models: A Survey" - Exploring safety risks, attacks, and defenses for Large Reasoning Models to enhance their security and reliability.
 - [awesome-pentest](https://github.com/al1ex/awesome-pentest) - Collection of penetration testing tools.
 - [awesome-democracy-data](https://github.com/andrewcstewart/awesome-democracy-data) - A curated list of awesome data sources related to elections, electoral reforms, and democratic political systems.
 - [awesome-openid-connect](https://github.com/cerberauth/awesome-openid-connect) - OpenID Connect, the authentication protocol and identity layer on top of OAuth 2.0 used in many SSO and adopted in many social logins (Apple, Facebook, Google, .etc).
 Find this curated list of providers, services, libraries, and resources to adopt it and know more about existing specs.